Why some of us are bad at maths

 A couple of dozen piranhas

-I counted and the number of piranhas is Too Many
+I counted.
+The number of piranhas is Too Many.

-Interestingly, the piranhas themselves can probably also estimate numbers in the same way as we do [viii], though they can’t communicate that estimation to us (unless that's what all the biting is about).
+(Side note: piranhas themselves can probably also estimate numbers in the same way as we do, though they can’t communicate that estimation to us… unless that's what all the biting is about.)

 So if we can't be certain what's going on with the approximate number system, what about the other ways our brains deal with numbers?
 How might they fit with dyscalculia?